fbpx

 To read fluently, the child must recognize words as units, each having a separate entity or a configuration.
 Within each word, the child must recognize each letter and its relation to the others in the word.
 The child with difficulty in visual analysis would be unable to find a given letter in the alphabet, a smaller word in a larger word, a word in a sentence, a sentence in a paragraph, etc., primarily because of the array of competing visual stimuli and the child’s difficulty in breaking the stimuli down into component parts.
 In other words, the foreground-background disturbance interferes with the child’s ability to succeed in the task.

 Visual synthesis requires putting the pieces together to compose a whole.
 Sometimes a few pieces may be missing.
 Nonetheless, if enough stimulus is present to provide the needed clues to the missing parts, the child should be able to guess the word.
 Unfortunately, a child with difficulties in visual synthesis cannot do so.
 In other words, the child cannot use partial information to make a correct guess.
-Further, failure to perceive words as entities result in attention to single or isolated letters rather than words.
+Further, failure to perceive words as entities results in attention to single or isolated letters rather than words.
 Such a child also has problems combining two small words to form compound words, putting syllables together to make a word, unscrambling letters to make a word, and/or unscrambling words to make a sentence.

 6.)
 Omissions, substitutions, additions